-Start your day trip off to Will Rodgers State Historic Park at the visitor center, which has a self-guided tour of into the history of the area.
-There are photos, a mini-theater rolling films that Will Rogers starred in, as well as a small gift shop.
+Start your day trip off to Will Rodgers State Historical Park at the visitor center, which has a self-guided tour of the area’s history.
+There are photos, a mini-theater rolling films that Will Rogers starred in, and a small gift shop.

 The ranch was all about relaxation for Rogers, who would relax with family and friends, practice his roping and riding and escape the world of Hollywood.
 At his death in 1935, from a plane accident, the ranch had sprawled to include the ranch house, a stable, roping arena, corral, riding ring, golf course, polo field, hiking trail, and beautiful grounds.

-The ranch house started as a small cabin-like building and eventually expanded, per Rogers’ direction, to include a second story, 31 rooms, 11 bathrooms, seven fireplaces, several porches and patios and easy access to the exterior from most rooms in the house.
+The ranch house started as a small cabin-like building.
+Eventually, it expanded, per Rogers’ direction, to include a second story, 31 rooms, 11 bathrooms, seven fireplaces, several porches and patios, and easy access to the exterior from most places in the house.

-The home is ranch-revival in style and inside there is the largest collection of Western art in the California State Park System.
+The home is ranch-revival in style, and inside there is the most extensive collection of Western art in the California State Park System.
 Rogers and his wife, Betty, loved the home and enjoyed entertaining and spent a lot of time outdoors, enjoying the mild Southern California weather.

-Horses and equestrian-related activities were a mainstay at the ranch, and when you visit the park you can see many remnants of this past activity, including the Will Rogers Historic Stable.
+Horses and equestrian-related activities were a mainstay at the ranch.
+When you visit the park, you can see many remnants of this past activity, including the Will Rogers Historic Stable.
 There were up to thirty horses on the ranch at a time.

 A nice feature of the park is the two-mile trail.
-You can access the trail from the tennis courts, west of the park headquarters.
-The trail has a 300-foot elevation gain and provides views of Rivas Canyons.
-There is a side spur to Inspiration Point.
-On a clear day, you can see stunning views of Santa Monica Bay, the city skyline, and the San Gabriel Mountains.
+You can access the path from the tennis courts, west of the park headquarters.
+The trail has a 300-foot elevation gain.
+You can see stunning views of Santa Monica Bay, the city skyline, and the San Gabriel Mountains on a clear day.

-The trail also connects to the Topanga State Park via the Backbone Trail System, if you are looking for a longer jaunt.
-The Backbone Trail System extends over 60 miles across the length of the Santa Monica Mountains; from Will Rogers Historic Park to Point Mugu State Park.
+The trail also connects to the Topanga State Park via the Backbone Trail System.
+Suppose you are looking for a more extended outing.
+The Backbone Trail System extends over 60 miles across the length of the Santa Monica Mountains, from Will Rogers Historic Park to Point Mugu State Park.

 Aside from the roster of activities mentioned in this overview, the park has other special events.
-For example in August, there are screenings of classic Will Rogers films under the stars.
-There are also art shows, music events featuring the music of Rogers’ era and exciting western events.
+For example, in August, there are screenings of classic Will Rogers films under the stars.
+There are also art shows, music events featuring Rogers’ era’s music, and exciting western events.

 On Saturday and Sunday, tours are offered from 10 AM to 4 PM, on the hour.
-Tours are on a first come, first-serve basis.
 The park is located in Pacific Palisades.
-From I-405, head west on West Sunset Boulevard, Will Rogers State Park Road will be located off of West Sunset Boulevard.
+From I-405, head west on West Sunset Boulevard, Will Rogers State Park Road will be located off West Sunset Boulevard.
 You can also access Sunset Boulevard from the Pacific Coast Highway.